mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 Finally the item bank and key, and accommodation types and codes are serialized into a JSON token that Iris can parse.

 ### Data Access Layer
-The Data Access Layer contains the classes used to access configuration.
+The Data Access Layer contains the classes used to access the configuration files.

 ## Smarter Balanced Libraries